-Income Exempt from California Income Tax
+Income That's Exempt From California Tax

-- Interest earned on federal bonds
+- Interest earned on federal savings bonds

 - State income tax refunds

-- Distributions from a health savings account (HSA)
+- Distributions from health savings accounts (HSAs)

 - Unemployment compensation